Charles Vincent Burwell & James Sasser

 James D. Sasser

 With a performance career spanning Broadway and off, to international operatic and concert stages, James has been involved for two decades in the development of dozens of new musical works on both sides of the table with organizations including Sundance White Oak Theatre Lab, The Goodspeed Opera House, The Vineyard Theatre, The Eugene O'Neill Center, Playwrights Horizons, The York Theatre, NY City Opera VOX, and New Dramatists, and many others.
-His other work as a writer includes the book to the rock musical Alice Cooper Goes to Hell; and book and lyrics for First Flight: The Story of the Wright Brothers, which was named the official musical for the Centennial of Flight celebration for North Carolina, written with Lt.
+His other work as a writer includes the book and lyrics for First Flight: The Story of the Wright Brothers, which was named the official musical for the Centennial of Flight celebration for North Carolina, written with Lt.
 Col James H Dilda (USAF-ret.).
 James was born in Tokyo to Air Force parents, and later grew up in West Germany and Napa, California.
 He is a Frank and Eva Buck Scholar, is a graduate of the Manhattan School of Music, has a certificate from the Royal Academy of Dramatic Art, and received a Master’s degree from the NYU-Tisch Graduate Musical Theater Writing program.